-Strategic plans are important in the development of any business organization.
+Strategic plans direct managerial decisions for business development and limit the issues and risks in organizational development.
 The strategic plan provides a basis for the activities in the business, thereby impacting the performance of these activities and the performance of the entire organization.
 Some of the most important aspects of strategic planning include the vision, mission, values, and the strategy used in the organization of interest.
 In addition, other factors in the strategic planning activity of the organization include the timeliness of the strategies, as well as variables, like the business situation, the available courses of action, and the desired outcomes.
 The aim is to develop a strategic plan that suits the business condition based on an accurate evaluation of the internal factors and external factors influencing the operations of the organization.

 The situation of the business organization is also a major factor in the development of business strategic plans.
 In this regard, strategic planning relates to a variety of activities throughout the business organization.
 The connection between strategic planning and every component of the business organization emphasizes the significance of strategic planning in supporting the overall growth and progress of the organization.
 An analysis of strategic planning in a business organization considers the organizational context, the connection between strategic plans and organizational development, the impacts of strategic planning on management performance and organizational performance, the efforts of strategic planners for organizational viability and attractiveness to employees and investors, and the ability of the organization to ensure sustainable and viable operations in the long term.
 Strategic planning serves as a foundation on which an organization builds its growth and expansion, such that the strategic planning process is a critical success factor in the development of organizations.